title

 “Closed loop system” means a system that constantly reuses and recycles an initial load of water within its operation, reducing the draw on external water sources and minimizing wastewater discharge.
 A closed loop system shall not use evaporative cooling, and may consist of methods including, but not limited to, air-cooled (dry) cooling, rear-door heat exchanger cooling, hybrid dry economizer cooling, direct-to-chip cooling, or immersion cooling.

-“Data center - large” means a data center between 100,000 and 499,000 square feet in size and/or has a maximum utilization capacity between 20MW and 100MW of electricity and utilizes a dedicated power substation.
+“Data center - large” means a data center between larger than 100,000 and but not exceeding 499,000 500,000 square feet in size and/or has with a maximum utilization capacity between greater than 20MW and but not exceeding100MW of electricity and which utilizes a dedicated power substation.

-“Data center - medium” means a data center between 20,000 and 99,000 square feet in size and/or has a maximum utilization capacity between 5MW and 20MW of electricity and may utilize a dedicated power substation.
+“Data center - medium” means a data center between larger than 20,000 and but 99,000 not exceeding 100,000 square feet in size and/or has with a maximum utilization capacity between greater than 5MW and but not exceeding 20MW of electricity and which may utilize a dedicated power substation.

-“Data center - small” means a data center of 20,000 square feet in size or less and/or has a maximum utilization capacity of 5MW of electricity and does not utilize a dedicated power substation.
-Data center - small uses may be located in mixed use structures that do not contain residential units provided that the data center makes up less than thirty percent (30%) of the total square footage of the building.
+“Data center - small” means a data center of 20,000 square feet in size or less and/or has with a maximum utilization capacity of 5MW of electricity and which does not utilize a dedicated power substation.
+Data center - small uses may be located in mixed use structures containing more than one nonresidential use that do not contain residential units provided that the data center makes up less than thirty percent (30%) of the total square footage of the building.

 “Load” means the total power consumed by servers, storage, cooling, ventilation, generators, and other networking devices that operate within a data center.